Basic Statistics

 Comparing Multiple Columns (Relationships)

-When you select two or more numeric columns (Interval or Ratio scale), the Relationships section appears.
-The display varies depending on the number of selected columns.
+When you select two or more columns, the Relationships section appears.
+The display varies depending on the number and kinds of the selected columns.
+In this section, columns with Interval or Ratio scale are treated as numeric, and columns with Nominal or Ordinal scale are treated as categorical.

 Relationships section